Future proofing your SEO: How to make sure you don’t get penalised by a future Google update

 1) With Panda the purpose was to try to show high-quality sites higher in search results and, at the same time, to demote sites with low quality and duplicate content.
 In other words, it works as a filter that’s supposed to prevent low quality sites from ranking.
 The first iteration of the Panda algorithm affected 12% of search results and the sites affected were hit quite hard.
 Find out more about Google Panda.

-2) Google Penguin was released to uncover spammy backlink profiles and to punish sites that were violating Google’s quality guidelines by lowering their rankings in its search engine results.
-This includes spammy practices like keyword stuffing, excessive link exchange, and low quality backlinks often generated using automated software.
+2) Google Penguin was released to uncover spammy backlink profiles and to punish sites that were violating Google’s quality guidelines.
+This includes spammy practices like excessive link exchange, and low quality backlinks often generated using automated software.
 When it was first released, on April 24th 2012, it affected 3.1% of searches.
-Learn more about Google Penguin.
+Penguin is now “real-time”, which means it can affect a website without Google having to release an update to Penguin.
+It is also “granular” which means Learn more about Google Penguin.

 3) Hummingbird was also an important update as it was Google’s solution to encourage site owners to write more for individuals and less for search engines.
 The purpose was to get content marketers to focus on writing purposeful content that answers questions and provides value to their audience.
-Read more about the Hummingbird update.
+Sites that failed to do this are now less likely to rank well Read more about the Hummingbird update.

-How to prevent your site from getting penalised by a future update
+How to prevent your site from getting hit by a future update

-There are a few important things you need to consider to ensure your site stays on the safe side and won’t get penalised any time soon, regardless of the updates that Google is planning to release in the future.
+There are a few important things you need to consider to ensure your site stays on the safe side and won’t get hit, regardless of the updates that Google is planning to release in the future.
 These include: relevant backlinks, great content, a technically healthy website and a genuine and engaging social presence.

 Backlinks are one of the building blocks of good SEO.
 If your site has a fair number of quality inbound links coming from high quality and relevant sites, the chances of your site performing well in search engine result pages increase.
 Think of it this way: Google will give your site more value if the links you’ve built come from quality sites.
 On the other hand, if you have incoming links from sites that are spammy or irrelevant, your site’s existing ranking might be negatively affected.